How to automate Pay Runs with KeyPay

 Step 2: Here you set the warnings that, when triggered, will stop the pay run.
 Manual intervention will then be required to finalise the pay run.
 Add the users on this screen that should be notified of such errors but also when the pay run has successfully finalised.

-Step 3: Here you can determine what components of finalising the pay run you want automated.
-For example, with the first option, you can choose to finalise the pay run manually.
-If you do so, the latter options will disappear as all pay run finalisation will be done the traditional way.
-If you choose to lodge the pay run immediately, this will automatically create the pay event but a user will still be required to lodge the event itself.
+Step 3: Here, determine what components of finalising the pay run that needs to be automated.
+For example, with the first option, choose to finalise the pay run manually.
+If done so, the latter options will disappear as all pay run finalisation will be done the traditional way.
+If you or your clients choose to lodge the pay run immediately, this will automatically create the pay event but a user will still be required to lodge the event itself.
 The option for sending report packs will only appear if the business has report packs set up.
-Additionally, if you are connected to an online journal service, the option to export journals immediately will be available.
+Additionally, if you or your clients are connected to an online journal service, the option to export journals immediately will be available.

-Step 4: This screen provides you with a summary of all your selections.
-You can choose to go back and make any changes needed prior to completing the setup.
+Step 4: This screen provides you with a summary of all selections.
+You and your clients can choose to go back and make any changes needed prior to completing the setup.

-Why would I even consider automating our pay runs?
+Why would I even consider automating our or my clients pay runs?

 There are many reasons.

-- Save time: The reduction in pay run processing time allows you to reallocate that time and focus on other strategic work.
+- Save time: The reduction in pay run processing time allows you and your clients to reallocate that time and focus on other strategic work.

-- Retain control: You determine what components of the pay run to automate, thereby keeping overall control.
+- Retain control: You and your clients determine what components of the pay run to automate, thereby keeping overall control.

 - Quality assurance: Configured warnings will stop an automated pay run where required prior to the pay run being finalised.
 This ensures anything that needs to be addressed or fixed is done so without compromising the correctness of employee pays.

 People hear ‘automation’ and think ‘here we go, the robots are coming for our jobs’.
-We can’t speak on behalf of everyone but what makes this feature so exciting for us is that it actually affords payroll staff the time to focus on strategy, compliance, processes, etc. You know all those times you have said ‘I’ll get to this once I finish the three pay runs I have to process today’ and somehow you never get to it because those 3 pay runs became 4 pay runs or the pay runs took longer than expected or.. well there any many reasons why you never get to it…
+We can’t speak on behalf of everyone but what makes this feature so exciting for us is that it actually affords payroll staff the time to focus on strategy, compliance, processes, etc. It's time to say goodbye to all those times you or your clients have said ‘I’ll get to this once I finish the three pay runs I have to process today’, but never get to it because those 3 pay runs became 4 pay runs or the pay runs took longer than expected.

 How beneficial is it to an individual and a business that time spent at work can now be reallocated to tasks people just never get around to doing.
 Let’s not kid ourselves, processing pays are crucially important.
-But if there is a mechanism that automates the process, why not go for it?
+But if there is a mechanism that automates the process for accountants, bookkeepers, payroll bueaus and their clients, why not go for it?